-An at-home or private nurse is a trained and licensed healthcare professional that can perform medical tasks and nursing care procedures for those under their charge, in their home settings.
-This saves you the trouble and cost of traveling and waiting at hospitals and clinics, and provides a more stress-free option for your loved one to receive medical care in a comfortable, familiar setting.
+An at-home or private nurse is a trained and licensed healthcare professional who can perform medical tasks and nursing care procedures for those under their charge, in their home settings.
+This saves you the trouble and cost of travelling and waiting at hospitals and clinics and provides a more stress-free option for your loved one to receive medical care in a comfortable, familiar setting.

 The big difference between an at-home nurse and a home caregiver is that a nurse is qualified to perform medical tasks such as administering medication, changing medical devices like feeding tubes and catheters, taking blood samples, wound care and overall health monitoring.